multi-dimensional analysis

 Learning about Key Performance Measures?

 Key Performance Measures (KPMs) are business metrics that are used to track an organization's performance.
-Any industry, government agency, or non-profit organization needs to measure its performance on a daily, monthly or quarterly basis, and key performance measures are those statistics that are deeemed important to track in order to meet business goals or organizational objectives.
+Any industry, government agency, or non-profit organization needs to measure its performance on a daily, monthly or quarterly basis, and key performance measures are those statistics that are deemed important to track in order to meet business goals or organizational objectives.

-InetSoft is a business intelligence software provider who makes dashboard and reporting software that is most often used to track business performance, comparing actuals to forecast or target.
 In general no software application is going to provide KPMs ready-to-use, since KPMs are metrics that are often derived from formulae that are specific to an enterprise in many cases, and in all cases the data that make up the KPM need to be mapped into the software application.

 However, InetSoft's Style Intelligence is designed to be as easy as possible to deploy and use.